About reporting conversions with cart data (Beta)

 - Which bidding entities deliver the highest gross profit

 Cart conversion reports give you insight into conversions at the product level.
 For example, let’s say that you sell red shoes, and in your cart conversion reports you see that the product “red shoes” is attributed with a purchase conversion.
 This means that red shoes were featured in anad that was clicked by someone who later bought one of your products.
-This does not, mean that the person who clicked the ad bought the product that was featured (in this case, red shoes).
+This does not, however, mean that the person who clicked the ad bought the product that was featured (in this case, red shoes).

 With the help of your cart information and associated reporting, the performance report becomes more useful and can help you to make more informed decisions.
 For example, based on your cart conversion data, you may choose to increase your bid on the products that bring the most conversion-related traffic rather than products that come in as your “top sellers.”